MicrosoftDocs/dynamics365smb-docs/business-central/work-outlook-addin.md

 2. Make changes to the document in the **[!INCLUDE[prod_short](includes/prod_short.md)]** add-in pane.
 3. When the document is ready to send to the contact, in the action bar, choose **Show more actions**, then choose the **Send by Email** action.

-## View a document from an email using the Document View add-in

-Whether it's an email you sent or received, you can surface any [!INCLUDE[prod_short](includes/prod_short.md)] document, like the sales quote, directly in Outlook.
-From there, you can make changes and navigate to related information&mdash;just as you would from within [!INCLUDE[prod_short](includes/prod_short.md)].

-If you're using the Outlook app, just choose **Document Link** at the top of the email message.
-For Outlook on the web, look for the document reference link in the email message.
-The reference link text will include the document number, which is based on the number series used in [!INCLUDE[prod_short](includes/prod_short.md)].
-For example, the link for a sales quote would be something like **Sales Quote S-QUO1000**.

 ## Attaching files

 Your email inbox often serves as a source of incoming files that initiate or unblock workflows.
 Files can include things like PDF invoices for payment, photos of damaged goods, customer requirements in Word documents, or part specifications listed in an Excel workbook.
 When working in Outlook with Business Central records like vendors, customers, purchase invoices, or sales orders, you can attach files to the records.  from the add-in, Th the option to copy email attachments to the record displayed in the add-in.
 For example, the add-in will automatically display the contact record that matches the current email sender, from which you can navigate to that customer's latest sales order.
 Once you have identified the order that the email relates to, the attachments feature can be used to copy files from the current email to that order.